Ask Value Research

 हिंदी में भी पढ़ें read-in-hindi

-However, if both you and your spouse are senior citizens, you can open separate SCSS accounts, each with a maximum investment of Rs 30 lakh.
-To ensure full benefit, each person must be the primary holder of their own account.
-You may choose to add the other as a joint holder, but the limit is always counted in the name of the first applicant.
-This setup allows a household to invest up to Rs 60 lakh across two accounts.
+If both you and your spouse are senior citizens, you can each open a separate SCSS account with a Rs 30 lakh limit.
+Each person must be the primary holder of their own account.
+You can add the other as a joint holder, but the investment limit is always counted against the first applicant's name.
+This means a couple can together invest up to Rs 60 lakh across two accounts.

-At the current interest rate of 8.2 per cent, this combined investment can generate a guaranteed income of about Rs 4.92 lakh per year, or roughly Rs 41,000 per month — making SCSS a highly dependable option for retirees seeking regular income without market risks.
+At the current interest rate of 8.2 per cent, that combined investment generates around Rs 4.92 lakh a year, or roughly Rs 41,000 a month, in guaranteed income without any exposure to market risk.

-SCSS interest rates are reviewed every quarter, with the next update expected by the end of March.
-The revised rates, if any, will apply from April 1 for new investments made in the following quarter.
-However, once you open an SCSS account, the interest rate applicable at the time of investment remains locked in for five years.
-For instance, if you invest in March 2025 at 8.2 per cent, you will continue to receive that rate until March 2030 — even if rates are lowered later for new investors.
+One detail worth knowing: SCSS interest rates are reviewed every quarter.
+But once you open an account, the rate at the time of investment is locked in for the full five-year tenure.
+If you invest today at 8.2 per cent, you will continue receiving that rate until maturity, regardless of what happens to rates for new investors after that.

 Disclaimer: This content is for information only and should not be considered investment advice or a recommendation.